 Certified Massage Therapist Volunteers

 If you’re a certified massage therapist, you can volunteer to use your skills at a hospice organization in your area.
-Hospice organizations look for volunteers who can give patients massages, do reiki, or perform other types of therapy that relaxes patients.
+Hospice organizations look for volunteers who can give patients massages, do reiki, or perform other types of therapy that relaxes patients and helps them practice self-care.
 If you are a certified massage therapist, contact hospice organizations in your area and see if you can help.

 Hospice Volunteers Training